PlaceholderAPI/PlaceholderAPI/docs/developers/expansion-cloud.md

 2. Click on the button that says `Version`
 3. Click on `Add Version`
 4. Fill out the fields and upload the new jar.

+    /// warning |
+    **Important!**
-    - **Important!** Make sure, that the name of the jar file contains the same version like you set in the version-field!
+    Make sure, that the name of the jar file contains the same version like you set in the version field.
+    ///

 5. Click on `Save Changes`

 Your version should now be uploaded to the eCloud.
 You can now ask a responsible staff member on the [HelpChat Discord](https://discord.gg/helpchat) to review your expansion to get it re-verified.
 Please remain patient and polite when asking.